kon-218/kon-218.github.io/_posts/portfolio/2024-12-03-an-investigation-on-wine.md

 sidebar_content: "_sidebar_wine.html"
 subheadline: Data Science
 title:  "An investigation on wine"
-teaser: "Can we use machine learning for classifying wine?
-How can we tell if a wine is good or bad?"
+teaser: "Can machine learning determine whether a wine is red or white based on its chemical composition?
+Can it predict whether a wine is good or bad?
+Using a dataset of 6,497 wines from the UCI Machine Learning Repository, this project explored wine classification and quality prediction.
+Binary Logistic Regression acheived a 97.3% accuracy in distinguishing between red and white wines.
+Further investigation using bayesian inference revealed optimal citric acid levels of 0.29 and 0.34 g.dm⁻³."
 breadcrumb: true
 tags:
     - Data Science